ishanpranav/econ-11-economics-of-global-business/src/problem-set-2.md

 > Assume labor supply is inelastic and fixed at $L=100$ units.
 Find the
 > equilibrium values of the wage and the employment level for this economy.
-> Display graphically the labor supply and the labor demand curves.

 Using our expression for the real wage, we can solve for $W/P$, the real wage, for a given labor supply; for $L=100$ units, we have: